Nervous nineties: Records and statistics

-Nervous nineties are also applicable for the batsmen who get dismissed at 190s or the 290s.
-Steven Smith the Aussie skipper against West Indies in April 2015, Younis Khan of Pakistan, Faf du Plessis of South Africa, and KL Rahul, Mohammad Azharuddin, Shikhar Dhawan, Virender Sehwag, Cheteshwar Pujara of india were dismissed once in 190's, Rahul Dravid and Sachin Tendulkar of India were dismissed twice in the 190's, while Michael Vaughan, who would never reach 200 in any class of cricket, was dismissed twice in the 190's in the same series in 2002.
+Nervous nineties are also applicable for the batters who get dismissed at 190s or the 290s.
+Steven Smith the Aussie skipper against West Indies in April 2015, Younis Khan of Pakistan, Faf du Plessis of South Africa, and KL Rahul, Mohammad Azharuddin, Shikhar Dhawan, Virender Sehwag, Cheteshwar Pujara of India were dismissed once in 190s, Rahul Dravid and Sachin Tendulkar of India were dismissed twice in the 190s, while Michael Vaughan, who would never reach 200 in any class of cricket, was dismissed twice in the 190s in the same series in 2002.
 England's Sir Alastair Cook was dismissed for 294 against India in 2011, India's Virender Sehwag was dismissed for 293 against Sri Lanka in 2009, and Martin Crowe, a New Zealand captain, was dismissed for 299 against Sri Lanka in 1991.
+The nervous nineties are even applicable when a batter is in the 390s or the 490s.
+Hanif Mohammad was famously run out while going for his 500th run in his famed 499 in the 1958-59 Quaid-e-Azam Trophy.

-In T20 Internationals, Alex Hales is the only batsman to be dismissed for 99.
-Dawid Malan is the only to achieve 99 not out in this format.
-There have been three cases where a batsman has been dismissed on 99 in domestic T20 cricket including Marcus Stoinis in the 2017–18 Big Bash League season, Ishan Kishan and Chris Gayle, the latter both in the 2020 season of Indian Premier League.
-Kishan further missed out a century after getting out at 93 in South Africa Series.
+In T20 Internationals, four batters have been dismissed for 99 and 7 players have achieved 99 not out in this format.
+There have been many cases where a batter has been dismissed on 99 in domestic T20 cricket including Marcus Stoinis from the Big Bash League, Ishan Kishan, Chris Gayle, Virat Kohli and Prithvi Shaw from the Indian Premier League.

+Research

+A 2023 paper by researchers at the University of Melbourne and RMIT University examined all Test matches between 2004 and 2022, a span covering more than 1.4 million deliveries.
+Their data analysis found that batter's rate of dismissal was no higher while in the 90s than before or after it.
+Batters in the 90s also score at an accelerated pace — possibly because opposing fielders crowd closer, opening room for more aggressive and higher-scoring shots to the boundary.
+The authors conclude: